bkram/fm-dx-console/README.md

 MHz steps, toggle iMS/EQ, cycle antennas and control audio playback.
 Tuner updates are received over a WebSocket so the fields refresh automatically.
 Pressing **Enter** in the frequency field tunes to the value and shows the rounded frequency again.
-The interface also supports the same keyboard shortcuts as the console version.
+The interface now places the Tuner and RDS panels side by side, as well as the Station and Status panels, while the spectrum display is slightly smaller.
+Keyboard shortcuts from the console client are also supported.
 Launch it with:

 The status section shows the current user count, ping time and whether audio is playing on separate lines.